AdobeDocs/adobeio-console/services-add-event.md

 ![](images/events-get-started.png)

-The *Add events* dialog opens, providing a listing of events that can be filtered based on the products that are available to your organization.
+The *Add events* dialog opens, providing a listing of Adobe event providers that can be filtered based on the products that are available to your organization.

 ![](images/events-add.png)